What you need:

 - An 8GB (or greater) USB stick

-You can see the current list of required URLs and test your ability to connect to them here:
+You can see the current list of required URLs and test your ability to connect to them here or below:

 - Chromebooks and CloudReady devices update every 6 weeks and in some cases may add or change their network dependencies.
-Double check that you meet the latest requirements listed at https://network.neverware.com if you experience network issues after an update.
+Neverware will contact customers in the event of a major change, but you can refer to the links and information above for an always up-to-date list of dependencies.

 If you're unable to resolve networking issues on CloudReady, contact support.

 Every computer is different, and many require specific steps to successfully install CloudReady.

 Please check that your computer model is on our Certified Models List before proceeding.
 Click on the "details" link of any model for specific notes and information about installing and using that device.
 If your model is not on the list, there is a good chance that it will still work with CloudReady.
 However, uncertified models may have unstable behavior, and our support team cannot assist you with troubleshooting.